SymfonyCasts/EasyAdminBundle/sfcasts/crud-permissions.md

 ## Restricting Access to an Entire Crud Section

-So.. great!
+So... great!
 We can now restrict things on an action-by-action basis.
 But *sometimes*... it's not that complicated! *Sometimes* you just want to say:

 > I want to require `ROLE_MODERATOR` to be able to access *any* part of a